Defence

 Projects

-Defence projects extend across the air force, navy and army, and across major defence sites in the Territory (Map 3).
+Defence projects extend across the air force, navy and army, and major defence sites in the Territory (Map 3).

 Table 2: Defence approved and unapproved planned investment